-How Do I Sue a Roofer or Other Type of Contractor For Defective Repairs?
+How Can I Sue a Contractor For Defective Repairs?

 To Best Succeed In a Defective Repairs Case, the Property Owner Will Need Proper Evidence of Defective Repairs, As Usually Confirmed By An Expert, As Well As Proof of Offering the Contractor An Opportunity to Correct the Defective Repairs.